Inslee puts tighter restrictions on bars, eateries, weddings as Washington COVID cases rise

 - Indoor movie occupancy for counties in the third phase is now limited to 25% capacity.

+The new restrictions on businesses are set to take effect July 30, according to Wiesman.

+Business owners with questions about how the emergency orders apply to them can contact the governor’s office via webform at: https://coronavirus.wa.gov/how-you-can-help/covid-19-business-and-worker-inquiries.

-The governor also announced a new ban on receptions at weddings and funerals, which will take effect starting in two weeks.
+The governor also announced a new ban on receptions at weddings and funerals, which will take effect starting in two weeks, on August 6.

 Wedding and funeral ceremonies will still be allowed, but they will be restricted in all counties to an indoor occupancy of 20% capacity or as many as 30 people, whichever is less.

-It wasn’t immediately clear when the new restrictions on businesses were set to take effect.
-Business owners with questions about how the emergency orders apply to them can contact the governor’s office via webform at: https://coronavirus.wa.gov/how-you-can-help/covid-19-business-and-worker-inquiries.
+“We’re frustrated that so much of our economy is at risk and disappointed in the announcement,” Anton, president and CEO of the association, said in a prepared statement.
+“Today’s new restrictions on our industry show Washington state is moving in the wrong direction.”

+“To save our small businesses, we must beat this virus,” added Anton.
+“We must bring our employees back to work and reopen our economy.
+We must demonstrate compliance and commitment in all phases – compliance by our industry and also by our guests.”

-The governor also announced Thursday that he will announce an extension of the current moratorium on evictions.
-The current order is set to expire Aug.
+The governor Thursday also announced he will extend the current moratorium on evictions through Oct.
+15. The current order is set to expire Aug.
 1.

+Inslee implored people who can afford to pay their rent to do so.
+He also announced a work group of landlords and tenants to consider further changes to the order.
+The governor said he wants the group to also consider the potential for rent increases, which the current emergency order prohibits.

 Housing and homelessness experts have warned of a surge of homelessness that could follow once eviction bans expire.